timoteidumitru/hvac_helper/server/README.md

 - Auto Rename Tags - self explained
 - DotENV - support for environment variables
 - ES7+ React/Redux for fast scafolding of components

+#### Steps so far:

+- UI for login page
+- UI for register page
+- Basic of Routing system implementation
+- Build API for create/login user